AdobeDocs/analytics-platform.en/help/getting-started/ga-to-cja/reports.md

 +++Sessions &rarr; Sessions

 GA4's **Sessions** and Customer Journey Analytics's **[!UICONTROL Sessions]** both measure the number of sessions in a date range.
 Counts can differ due to different session definition rules.
-See [Data comparison between GA4 and Customer Journey Analytics](compare-data.md#sessions) for details.
+See [Why GA4 and Customer Journey Analytics data differs](compare-data.md#sessions) for details.

 +++